 - Inner Line Permit (ILP): Required for Indian nationals.
 Costs 400 Rs if you want to pick up on the same day, 100 Rs if not.

 You can apply for a permit in Delhi, Kolkata, Guwahati (Assam), and Itanagar (although you need a permit before you can enter Itanagar, so this option is only available to locals).
 You can get a permit either through a tour agency or independently.
-You can also get the permit on the spot at the airport (400 Rs for Indians) if you fly into Guwahati, and at the Guwahati, Nahargalun, and Gumo train stations on arrival.
+It’s also possible to get the permit on the spot at the airport (400 Rs for Indians) if you fly into Guwahati, and at the Guwahati, Nahargalun, and Gumo train stations on arrival.
 There have been many reports of Indians getting a “rushed” ILP en-route to Arunachal with a little bit of hand greasing.

 - Getting a Protected Area Permit in Guwahati, Assam (Foreigners)